AL-I-SM/noteshrink/README.md

 noteshrink
 ==========

-Convert scans of handwritten notes to beautiful, compact PDFs -- see full writeup at <https://mzucker.github.io/2016/09/20/noteshrink.html>
+Convert scans of handwritten notes to beautiful and compact -- see full writeup at <https://mzucker.github.io/2016/09/20/noteshrink.html>

 ## Requirements